Views

 - Standard:

-K-LS1-1— Use observations to describe patterns of what plants and animals need to survive- Skill Focus: Dinosaur Identification and Vocabulary
+K-LS1-1— Use observations to describe patterns in the natural world- Skill Focus: Dinosaur Identification

 - Format: 1 page · 6 problems · Answer key included · PDF